MihailaDumitru/K-Means_Clustering/README.md

 Choosing the right number of clusters

 	We talked about the random initialization trap (K-Means++), we worked with predetermined number of clusters.
 Let’s talk about the algorithm behind finding out the right number of clusters, so we’ll learn how to decide what number of clusters to input into K-Means algorithm.
 	So, let’s get straight into it!
 We got a challenge, a data science problem, again, we got only 2 variables ( X and Y coordinates, just for simplicity, in reality can be any number of columns, variables ).
 If we run K-Means clustering algorithm, we got the tree clusters, we need a certain metric, a way to evaluate how a certain a number of clusters performs compared to a different number of clusters and preferably that the metrics shouldn’t be a quantifiable  .
 So, what kind of metrics can we use upon our clustering algorithm that will tell us something about final result ?!
 The answer is:

-	within clusters sum of squares ( wcss )
+	Within clusters sum of squares ( wcss )

 	What we are summing?!
 The distance between each point inside each cluster and the centroid of cluster and then we squaring the distances and we take the sum of all the squares of all these distances for each cluster.
 And we get the total sum and that is going to be our metric.
 	This is quietly a good metric in terms of understanding or comparing the goodness of fit between 2 different of K-Means clustering.
  	How do we know that ?!
-Let’s say (hypothetically) we have just one cluster, the WCSS become really big ( big distances between points and centroid)
+Let’s say (hypothetically) we have just one cluster, the WCSS become really big ( big distances between points and centroid).
- .
 Adding one more cluster, the total WCSS becoming less than when we had one centroid.
 Adding another cluster, the distance decrease and so on.
 	What is the limit of that?
 How far its going decrease ?
 How many clusters of maximum can we have ?!
 We can have as many clusters as points of observation.
 In that case, WCSS will be 0 because every single point has its own centroid and the distance between point and centroid is 0.
 	But how do we find the optimal goodness of fit?!
 Is there a sacrifice that comes with improvement ?!

 THE ELBOW METHOD

 	Its is actually very visual.
 You can see how WCSS changes in terms of adding more number of clusters.
 WCSS starts at a quite large number, what matters is how change is ( big gaps, massive change of units ).
 Firsts improvements created huge jumps, going forward, WCSS going not so substantial.
 	The Elbow method looks for that change ( elbow ) where the drop goes from being quite substantial to being not as substantial and there is the optimal number of clusters.
 This is quietly arbitrary.
 You decide how many of clusters its optimal for your certain of problem you’re trying to solve.